 Finance is challenging, exciting and vital to the world economy.
 Do you aspire to be a future leader?
 A global influencer?
 Hungry for a career in investment and finance?
 This degree offers the perfect balance of academic theory and practical experience.

 There’s ample opportunity to tailor your studies.
 We begin with the bedrock of finance theory and methodology.
 You’ll then study programming for financial applications, portfolio management, international financial markets, and advanced corporate finance.

-Your first year includes Accounting and Finance, Quantitative Methods for Finance and Investment plus a third subject.
+Your first year includes Accounting and Finance, Quantitative Methods for Accounting and Finance, plus a third subject.
 Second year students learn about Corporate Finance, Financial Engineering, Econometrics and Programing for Financial Applications.
-In your final year, you choose all your modules, from Portfolio Management, Financial Markets, Quantitative Finance, and Bloomberg Analysis to Advanced Corporate Finance.
+In your final year, you will complete one compulsory module and choose other modules from Portfolio Management, Financial Markets, Quantitative Finance, and Bloomberg Analysis to Advanced Corporate Finance.

 Our graduates leave as independent thinkers, problem solvers and skilled communicators.
 Their ability to analyse information quickly and precisely, respond to challenges, and work with others, makes them highly attractive to employers.